davenaylor/postie/readme.txt

     * You can include images in the excerpt by using the shortcode #eimg1#,
       #eimg2# etc.

-= Post type =
+= Post type/format =
-  You can specify the post type by including it as the first part of the subject E.g. post type//real subject
+  You can specify the post type or format by including it as the first part of the subject.
+  E.g. aside//real subject

 = Categories =
 * If you put a category name in the subject with a : it will be used